-The worse the patients’ neurological status is the higher is the grade (2):
+The worse the patients’ neurological status, the higher is the grade (2):

 The treatment for un-ruptured cerebral aneurysms has been a matter of debate for decades.
-The largest study on the management of un-ruptured aneurysms “International study of unruptured intracranial aneurysms” (ISUIA) the five-year cumulative rupture rates for patients without a history of SAH and with aneurysms in anterior circulation were 0 percent, 2.6 percent, 14.5 percent and 40 percent for aneurysms <7 mm, 7–12 mm, 13–24 mm, and > 25 mm, respectively.
+In the largest study on the management of un-ruptured aneurysms “International study of unruptured intracranial aneurysms” (ISUIA), the five-year cumulative rupture rates for patients without a history of SAH and with aneurysms in anterior circulation were 0 percent, 2.6 percent, 14.5 percent and 40 percent for aneurysms <7 mm, 7–12 mm, 13–24 mm, and > 25 mm, respectively.

 For posterior circulation and posterior communicating artery aneurysms these rates were higher: 2.5 percent; 14.5 percent, 18.4 percent and 50 percent for <7 mm, 7–12 mm, 13–24 mm, and > 25 mm, respectively.
 The study suggested that aneurysms < 7 mm in the anterior circulation have 0.05 percent risk of rupture and should be observed.
 This study could not make recommendations regarding the modality of treatment because the characteristics of patients in the endovascular cohort differed greatly from those in the surgical group (3).